 Although they recommend that you sign up for a class as soon as possible, being on the waiting list should permit you entrance to the class that you sign up for.
 I signed up for the class earlier in the week and was placed on the waiting list.
 We were told that rarely do they turn away a student who shows up for the class.
 More common is to have students double up on computers to make room for extra students, but don't worry if you want your computer all to yourself.
 Once you've selected your computer, they won't have somebody work with you unless you volunteer.
 In the class I took, I think four computers were shared, including mine, and I don't feel that I lost anything as a result of working with another person.
 Rather, that person often can help you in the event that you miss an instruction or just can't seem to get the results you intended.
 Just be sure to show up about 10-15 minutes before the class begins.

-website before attending the class.
+If you plan to take notes, make sure to bring a notebook or print out the manuals that are available on the website before attending the class.
 The manuals that they provide are to be returned, and therefore, they do not want them written in.

 As I said, I really enjoyed the class.
 Both of the instructors were great.
 One ‘lectured’ in the front of the classroom while the other was on hand to answer any questions and resolve problems.
 That afternoon, I learned everything from formatting a basic webpage to linking between internal and external sources to accessibility issues to CSS (cascading style sheets.)
 The instructors also touched briefly on HTML, noting that this was not an HTML course and throwing in a quick plug for the HTML courses that STS does offer.